HomeBlogThe importance of accessing always up-to-date company registered offices

 • Prevention of fraud and illegal activities: relying on official data reduces the risk of entering into agreements with shell companies or entities with opaque management.

-In addition to these manual tools, there are business information APIs such as those offered by OpenAPI, which represent the most advanced level of interaction for extracting Chamber of Commerce data and are essential for companies that require a continuous and automated flow of information.
+In addition to these manual tools, there are business information API services like the one offered by Openapi, which represent the most advanced level of interaction for instant access to certified company data worldwide.
+These services are essential for those who need a continuous and automated flow of official information, allowing real-time retrieval of data such as the registered office address, contact details, operational status, and financial information.

-Through APIs, it is possible to connect official databases to internal systems such as ERP and CRM platforms.
-This makes it possible to automatically retrieve, insert and update data, while also simplifying compliance with Anti-Money Laundering regulations and enabling due diligence checks on thousands of entities simultaneously for portfolio assessment or risk management.
+Thanks to centralized access to official sources from numerous countries, Openapi’s APIs allow linking data from over 500 million companies to internal systems such as ERP and CRM.
+This enables automatic retrieval, entry, and updating of information, simplifying compliance with Anti-Money Laundering regulations, operating with greater security and transparency in international markets, and performing due diligence checks on thousands of entities simultaneously for portfolio assessment or risk management.

 The importance of accessing always up-to-date company registered offices